-Looking to buy eco-friendly wooden toys?
-It can be a minefield, as just because a toy is made of wood doesn’t make it sustainable.
-Here’s what to look out for, as well as some of my favourite brands.
+Wooden toys may appear to be an eco-friendly choice but aren’t always.
+Just because a toy is made of wood doesn’t make it sustainable.
+Here’s what to look out for to help make more environmentally friendly choices, as well as my top five best wooden toy brands.

 Look into any parent of a young child’s home (including ours) and you’ll most likely see a sea of plastic toys.

 What’s more, plastic is pretty pervasive, hanging around for hundreds of years.
-As plastic toys mostly can’t be recycled, unwanted toys that are binned can also contribute to the amount of plastic ending up in landfill and oceans.
-And if that’s not enough of a headache, plastic toys are full of toxins, and often contain banned chemicals.
+As plastic toys mostly can’t be recycled, unwanted toys that are binned can also contribute to the amount of plastic ending up in landfills and oceans.
+And if that’s not enough of a headache, plastic toys are full of toxins and often contain banned chemicals.

 What About Wood?

 Wooden kids’ toys can be a better environmental choice.
 Wooden toys are, if you choose correctly, sustainable, and free of the chemical risks that plastic toys possess.
 They can also be real hand-me-down pieces.

 What to Look Out For When Buying Sustainable Wooden Toys

 However, just because a toy is made from wood doesn’t necessarily make it sustainable.
 There are various environmental considerations to be made.
 These include how the wood has been grown and what paints have been used.
 Other key considerations include how the workers in all aspects of the supply chain are treated, as well as the company’s own sustainability ethos.

 Here’s what to consider and look out for when buying sustainable wooden toys.